 Something so small can actually have a huge impact on how your dog gets around.
 Walking can become uncomfortable for their joints, because of the misalignment of their legs.
 Long nails push the bones out of their natural position, which can have a domino effect, as the leg bones connect to the spine too!
 Cutting their nails keeps pressure off the joints, keeping their joints and movement healthy.

 Spotting signs of aching joints can be difficult, but as you know your dog best, the only way of knowing there’s a problem is by watching them carefully.
-If you do see something that you think could be linked to joint pains, go to your veterinarian immediately, and they can diagnose whether it is related.
+If you do see something that you think could be linked to dog joint pain, go to your veterinarian immediately, and they can diagnose whether it is related.

 There are a number of common symptoms that can show up through a change in your dog's behavior, which includes a reluctance to go out for walks or play, a loss of appetite, or continuous licking of certain joints.
 It's not limited to these behaviors though, so trust yourself to know if something is wrong!